lightelligence-io/docs/content/en/devices/creating-devices.md

 Creating a device basically means the following

 * Assigning a device type describing the device capabilities
-* Assigning a device certificate and registering it to the the OLT platform, to ensure encrypted communication
+* Assigning a device certificate and registering it to the OLT platform, to ensure encrypted communication
 * Describing the device so as to be able to manage devices efficiently

 <!-- Background: